-PLANET Industrial Managed PoE+ Switch is specially designed to build a full Gigabit backbone to transmit reliable and high-speed data in heavy industrial demanding environments and forward data to remote network through fiber optic cabling.
+PLANET Industrial L2+ Managed Switch is specially designed to build a full Gigabit backbone to transmit reliable and high-speed data in heavy industrial demanding environments and forward data to remote network through fiber optic cabling.
 It comes with an IP30 rugged case and redundant power system.
-Besides support for up to 40Gbps switch fabric to handle extremely large amounts of video, voice and important data in a secure topology, the Industrial Managed PoE+ Switch provides user-friendly but advanced IPv6/ IPv4 management interfaces and abundant L2/L4 switching functions.
+Besides support for 40Gbps switch fabric to handle extremely large amounts of video, voice and important data in a secure topology, the Industrial L2+ Managed Switch provides user-friendly but advanced IPv6/ IPv4 management interfaces and abundant L2/L4 switching functions.
 It is the best investment for expanding industrial business or upgrading its network infrastructure.